wasp-lang/wasp/web/docs/guides/crud.md

 }
 ```

-And here are the login and signup pages:
+And here are the login and signup pages, where we are using Wasp's [Auth UI](/docs/guides/auth-ui) components:

 ```jsx title="src/client/LoginPage.jsx"
 import { LoginForm } from '@wasp/auth/forms/Login'